aforma/NOISE-I/README.md

 Run `npm start` to start the server.

-Run `npm run print' to asve the artwork.
+Run `npm run print` to asve the artwork.